 Utilise technology to make it easier for users

-The web is a great place to develop on right now.
-There seems to be a real focus on making standards great and the technology we use even easier for all developers.
-As technology evolves, if we can make it more convenient for users, easier to use, and more secure, companies and brands can gain small but significant advantages over competitors, so making sure I as a developer can stay ahead of the curve can mean that we as an agency can create digital products that go beyond what other agencies can deliver.
+The web is a great place for development right now.
+There seems to be a real focus on improving standards and uncomplicating the technology for developers.
+Alongside the evolution of technology, if we can ensure convenience security and accessibility for users, companies and brands can advance significantly beyond competitors.
+So as a developer, making sure I am ahead of the curve can determine that my agency can create digital products that go beyond what other agencies can deliver.